 Addiction to Pressed Xanax

 Aside from symptoms of an overdose, you can usually tell someone is addicted to Xanax pressed pills by changes in their behavior.
-They may become more withdrawn, stop participating in activities they once enjoyed, feel anxious or begin to seek access to more of the drug in dangerous ways.
+They may become more withdrawn, stop participating in activities they once enjoyed, feel anxious or begin to seek more of the drug in dangerous ways.
 These may include criminal acts such as theft to obtain the money needed to purchase more of the drug.

 Treatment for Pressed Bars and Pills